prisma/specs/photon-raw-api/Readme.md

 # Summary

-The raw APIs provide a fairly type-safe escape hatch for Photon users that need highly-optimized queries or queries we don't yet support.
+The raw APIs provide a low-level, "best effort" type-safe, escape-hatch for Photon users that need to use complex queries.

 <!-- toc -->